ReliefApplications/wfp-expo/README.md

 # wfp-expo
-A demonstration app for wfp project with Alexa
+A demonstration app for an at exibit of art pieces inspired by Papoua New Guinea beneficiary lists